EnzymeAD/Enzyme/content/getting_started/Faq.md

 There is a [known bug](https://bugs.llvm.org/show_bug.cgi?id=47612) in an existing LLVM optimization pass (SROA) that will incorrectly generate type information from a memcpy.
 This bug has been fixed in LLVM 13

+### opt can't find -enzyme option

+When you use opt command like below:
+`
+opt input.ll -load=/path/to/LLVMEnzyme-VERSION.so -enzyme -o output.ll -S
+`
+opt reports a error:`opt: unknown pass name 'enzyme'`

+it is beacause LLVM 13 and newer have switched to the new pass manager pipeline and we haven't yet turned that on within enzyme.
+For now you can just tell llvm to use the old pass manager by adding this flag to opt --enable-new-pm=0 or this flag to clang -fno-experimental-new-pass-manager

 ### UNREACHABLE executed (GVN error)